onevcat/Kingfisher/Sources/Documentation.docc/Topics/Topic_PerformanceTips.md

     ])
 ```

-Typically, `DownsamplingImageProcessor` is used with `.scaleFactor` and `.cacheOriginalImage`.
-It provides a reasonable image pixel scale for your UI, and prevent future downloading by caching the original high-resolution image.
+``DownsamplingImageProcessor`` is commonly used alongside ``KingfisherOptionsInfoItem/scaleFactor(_:)`` and
+``KingfisherOptionsInfoItem/cacheOriginalImage`` options.
+This combination ensures images are scaled appropriately for
+your UI's pixel density while also caching the original high-resolution image to avoid future downloads, providing an
+efficient balance between image quality and resource utilization.